vesperLF/enigma-cxx-port/README.md

-# Java Enigma
+# C++ Enigma

-This is a Java implementation of an Enigma machine, along with code that attempts to break the encryption.
-This code is associated with the Computerphile video on [cracking enigma](https://www.youtube.com/watch?v=RzWB5jL5RX0).
+This is a C++ implementation of an Enigma machine, along with code that attempts to break the encryption.
+This code is associated with the Computerphile video on [cracking enigma](https://www.youtube.com/watch?v=RzWB5jL5RX0), and Mike's original Java implementation can be found [here](https://github.com/mikepound/enigma).

 An enigma machine is a mechanical encryption device that saw a lot of use before and during WW2.
 This code simulates a 3 rotor enigma, including the 8 rotors commonly seen during the war.

 ## Installing and Usage
-You can compile and run this code yourself if you have Java installed.
-For convenience I recommend using [IntelliJ](https://www.jetbrains.com/idea/) or a similar IDE.
+You can compile and run this code yourself if you have a C++ compiler installed.
+For convenience I recommend using [Visual Studio](https://visualstudio.microsoft.com/) or a similar IDE.
 The community edition is free, and it'll make editing, compiling and running the code a lot easier.
-If you'd like to run it yourself, first install java, then follow the instructions below.
-This assumes you've installed java and git.
+If you'd like to run it yourself, follow the instructions below.
+This assumes you've installed git.

 ### Windows
 Clone and traverse into the enigma directory